TayoM-G/hangman/README.md

     - Used _elif_ staatement to check if __'num_letters'__ is greater than 0.
 When this condition is met, the __ask_for_input__ method is called to continue the game.
     - Used _elif_ statement to check if __'num_lives'__ is not 0 and __'num_letters'__ is not greater than 0.
 When this condition is met, a message is printed to inform the user that they have won the game.
 - Called __play_game__ function with the list of words passed as an argument.
+- Updated GitHub repo with code changes by staging, committing and pushing changes to my GitHub repo.

 ```python
 import random # imports random module